“I don’t mind helping, but how can I trust the organization to feed the hungry? This is a huge problem to find someone I can trust.”

 “Save our homeless here in the U.S. first.”

 Not too long ago there was a post circulating on social media that pictured a man carrying a feeble and desperate looking older woman.
 The photo was posted by a reputable charity who was trying to gain awareness for the plight of refugees and to generate financial support to help.
 The organization must have “boosted” this particular post, because I saw it a lot.
 So many times, in fact, that I started to get sick of seeing it.
 Before I scrolled past it one more time, out of curiosity I read some of the comments.
-The statements above drew my attention.
+The statements above expressing much criticism of charity work drew my attention.

 Yet some of these comments made me feel mad, others made me think that “some people” are just ignorant while a few others, in my opinion, made a valid point.

 At Bright Hope, our efforts and funds go towards helping the extreme poor.
 We work tirelessly to keep those in a position to help up-to-date with accurate insights about those who need our help the most.
 We tell their stories, share their photos, and work in their communities with the local churches to help them rise to a better standard of living.
 To do this, we need people to join our cause, and to send money and prayers to support the work we are doing in these urban slums and remote villages.

 When someone questions the work we do and ask, “Do charities do more harm than good?” or why we help the extreme poor internationally rather than those at home, here are common questions and how we would answer: